Bad day for a picnic.

 - Indiana Jones and His Desktop Adventures has giant spiders and scorpions, about as big as Indy, as the weakest enemies in the game—at the easier difficulty levels they'll barely do any damage, and it's easier to simply ignore them.

 - The largest family of Darkers in Phantasy Star Online 2 consists of insectoids that generally don't bear much of a resemblance to any kind of real insect in particular (Some exceptions being the Gwanada, which is an antlion, and the Dicahda and Predicahda, which are mantises.)
-They vary in size from the knee-high Krahdas to the two-story tall Dark Ragne, which is one of the largest bosses in the game overall.
+They vary in size from the knee-high, locust-like Krahdas to the three-story tall Dark Bibras, which looks like a cross between a Tyrannosaurus rex and a rhinoceros beetle.

 - Mass Effect: Rachni resemble a hybrid of a spider and a prawn, but the Rachni Queen appears the most buglike.
 You also run into klixen a few times, which are crab-bug monsters the size of a man that breathe fire, and the Leviathan are shaped rather like cuttlefish but have a semi-insectoid appearance due to their thick plates and articulated, rather than muscular, tentacles.